cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

 Plugin Architecture
 ---------------------

 QGIS Python plugins are just a set of Python modules that describe everything from our plugin resources to the code that runs the plugin logic.
-We'll save the details for the\  **Examples** \section below, but here's a high-level overview.
+We'll save the details for the sections below, but here's a high-level overview.

 To create QGIS Python plugins you'll need at least 4 types of files in your project (though most plugins often contain more):
     - a file with a\  ``.ui`` \extension that describes your graphical user interface (GUI).
 This has to be compiled into a python module using the command-line tool\  ``pyuic4`` \.